egor14m11/Minecraft-Cheat-Sources/README.md

 ## Minecraft client sources
-Sources of leaked/disclosed minecraft hack clients.
+Sources of leaked/disclosed minecraft hack client's source codes.\
-Made for exposing shitty "devs" and how they paste.
+Made for exposing shitty "devs" and how they paste (especially those who dmca this repo lol).\
-Idc if you are skidder, just don't annoy me on m13fps threads or discord thx.
+Idc if you are skidder, just don't annoy me on masterof13fps threads or discord thx.
 - 63 Clients
+- Not compilable